 Program Info and Requirements

 Our AEGD program emphasizes comprehensive oral health care as part of an integrated primary health care system.
 You will learn to provide dental care to medically compromised patients by working in concert with Valley Health medical experts in pediatrics, internal medicine, family medicine, OB/GYN, ENT, behavioral health and pharmacy.
 Our mission at Valley Health is to provide access to care for the underserved.
-As such, we have a vast pool of patients with diverse unmet dental needs with few or no specialty resources that offers you the opportunity to learn how to manage complicated cases and enhance your clinical skills in all aspects of general dentistry.
+As such, we have a vast pool of patients with diverse unmet dental needs with few or no specialty resources that offers the opportunity to learn how to manage complicated cases and enhance your clinical skills in all aspects of general dentistry.
 You will also have the opportunity to rotate through our walk-in clinic that will challenge your critical thinking and diagnostic skills to learn to effectively deal with emergent dental problems.

 Living in Huntington